What Happens After Making a Request

 How Long it Takes to Receive Information

 - We do our best to process requests as quickly and efficiently as possible.
-DEA's average processing time can be found at www.foia.gov.
+DEA's average processing time can be found at FOIA.gov - Freedom of Information Act.

 - Requests are divided into three categories, simple, complex and expedited.

-- To check on the status of your request, please contact our Customer Service Hotline and there your phone call will be routed to the appropriate Government Information Specialist handling your request.
-If the Customer Service Hotline Representative is not available, please leave a brief message that includes your name, telephone number and FOI/PA request number (if applicable).
+- To check on the status of your request, please contact our FOIA Requester Service Center at (571) 776-2300 and your phone call will be routed to the appropriate Government Information Specialist handling your request.
+If the FOIA/PA Representative is not available, please leave a brief message that includes your name, telephone number and FOIA/PA request number (if applicable).
 Your telephone call will be returned promptly.